undisbeliever/terrific-audio-driver/docs/samples.md

     * Most samples created with this hack will not loop perfectly, which can add low-frequency oscillation or noise to the sample.
     * This option may create a glitched sample, hence the name dupe block hack.

+The second Combo-Box is the BRR filter at the loop point:

+  * Reset:  The BRR filter is reset to 0 at the loop point.
+This will ensure the sample loops perfectly.
+  * Auto:  The best BRR filter at the loop point is used.
+    * The last BRR block is not tested when determining the loop point BRR filter.
+    * The sample might not loop perfectly, causing either low-frequency noise or glitches.
+  * BRR Filter 1/2/3:  Force the BRR filter at the loop point.
+    * This allows the user to override the BRR filter at the loop point, which might create a better sounding sample.
+    * The sample might not loop perfectly, causing either low-frequency noise or glitches.

 Sample Frequency